Zem-0/VidDoc-Summarizer/README.md

 # VidDoc Summarizer

-SmartNotes is a powerful Streamlit application that simplifies the process of summarizing YouTube videos and PDF documents.
+VidDoc is a powerful Streamlit application that simplifies the process of summarizing YouTube videos and PDF documents.
 It leverages Google Gemini Pro and other cutting-edge technologies to provide you with concise and insightful notes from video transcripts and documents.

 ## Key Features